Globe Town: the wellbeing mecca of East London

 Who said charity shops had to be tacky?
 Lama’s Pyjamas, the official charity shop for London Buddhist Centre has all the edgy stuff you’re looking for.
 Whether it’s the ‘new’ Levis jeans, funky plant pots, vintage jewellery or the ultimate summer dress, stop by this funky shop and give used things a new lease of life.
 Check out St Margaret’s charity shop Ayoka on Old Ford Road too.

 The shopfront of Jambala, the bookstore that is run by the London Buddhist Centre, looks like it has been painted by smurfs.
-It's heavenly-blue colour makes it stand out from the crowd and lures visitors to pop in and pick up a rare find.
-Books are piled up in multiple bookshelves, making this little place even more cosy than it looks like from outside.
-If you're looking for a unique gift or just love the smell of dusty old pages, this is the place to be.
+Its heavenly-blue colour makes it stand out from the crowd and lures visitors to pop in and pick up a rare find.
+Books are piled up in multiple bookshelves, making this little place even cosier than it looks from the outside.
+If you’re looking for a unique gift or just love the smell of dusty old pages, this is the place to be.

 Fine coffee?
 Vegan treats?
-Turkish shatsuka breakfast?
+Turkish shakshuka breakfast?
 Cooked English?
-Or a pint of cockles and Vinney's from the East End's oldest fishmonger business?
-While Globe Town isn't the biggest high street, it does well to offer something for everyone.
-And with many businesses safely in the hands of two large charitable organisations (St Margaret's House and the London Buddhist Centre), you can rest assured that Globe Town is safe from a total gentrification wipeout.
+While Globe Town isn’t the biggest high street, it does well to offer something for everyone.
+And with many businesses safely in the hands of two large charitable organisations (St Margaret’s House and the London Buddhist Centre), you can rest assured that Globe Town is safe from a total gentrification wipeout.
 An uncommon quality in East London.

 Sazzy & Fran